NACL currently has several staffed homes within the community, providing a wide range of services to a diverse group of

 Once an individual is matched with a Home Share Provider, NACL monitors the Home Share arrangement and offers ongoing support to the Home Share Provider on matters such as personal care, health and safety, conflicts, medication, and any other issues that may arise.

 We assist adults with diversabilities to live in their own dwellings (i.e. apartment settings), providing supports as needed.
-We currently own and manage our 28-unit townhouse/apartment complex on Uplands Drive via our Uplands Outreach program, and have partnered with our friends at Ballenas Housing Society (formerly Nanaimo Affordable Housing Society) to support people at apartments in downtown and central Nanaimo through our Prideaux Outreach program, and soon to come in Parksville - with more exciting expansions and partnerships to come.
+We currently own and manage our 28-unit townhouse/apartment complex on Uplands Drive via our Uplands Outreach program, and have partnered with our friends at Ballenas Housing Society (formerly Nanaimo Affordable Housing Society) to support people at apartments in downtown and central Nanaimo through our Prideaux Outreach program and our newly-launched Parksville Outreach - with more exciting expansions and partnerships to come.
 Stay tuned!

 community inclusion (ACTIONS DAY PROGRAM)